thissudhir/user-management/README.md

 - Add new users.
 - Edit existing users.
-- Search users by email, role, department, name etc.
+- Search users by email with autocomplete functionality.

 ## Features